Recherche Images Play YouTube Gmail Drive Agenda Traduction Plus »

 À propos de l'auteur (2006)

-T. Ralph Peters Jr. is Professor of Sociology and History at Floyd College.
+John Brueggemann is Associate Professor of Sociology at Skidmore College.

 Informations bibliographiques